Liman, Novi Sad: Cuisine

 The neighborhood has numerous privately owned bakeries, restaurants, and cafes, showcasing typical Serbian and international food and drinks.

 The gastronomy festival "Ukusi Vojvodine" (Tastes of Vojvodina; TONS - Tastes of Novi Sad) is a multi-layered event that presents small producers of food and beverages from all over Vojvodina, as well as restaurants where traditional Vojvodina cuisine is cherished.
 The event exists since 2016 and is held in Liman Park around the first or second weekend of September.

 Economy

 Liman, just as many neighborhoods in Novi Sad, has commercial areas integrated with residential areas such as: small business centers, banks, trade and craft shops, supermarkets, etc. Most Liman residence also use the commercial areas at the very edge of Grbavica, Adamovićevo Naselje, Stari Grad, Telep neighborhoods.

-The headquarters of Naftna Industrija Srbije (Oil Industry of Serbia), "Agrovojvodina", and Schneider Electric DMS are all located in Liman III.
+The headquarters of Naftna Industrija Srbije (Oil Industry of Serbia) and "Agrovojvodina" are all located in Liman III.

 Factories

 Historically, there were several factory zones located in the Liman area, all slowly closed and dismantled with the further development of the neighborhood.
 The area known as "Kineska četvrt" (Chinatown) was the location of a former silk factory.
 The old shipyard is located between Liman and Fisherman Island.